Updated April 15, 2023

-Most of the managers will tell their subordinates what to do, not at all how to do it.
-But if you want to gain their Workplace cooperation you need to ensure that they know how the things should be done.
+Most managers will tell their subordinates what to do, not at all how to do it.
+But if you want to gain their Workplace cooperation, you need to ensure that they know how things should be done.

 The best approach is to design an internal training session where you will tell them exactly how to work toward achieving the common organizational goal.

 Design the training.
-Add few games in between and make sure that the duration of the training is short.
+Add a few games in between and ensure the training duration is short.
 You need to sell them the process of what you want their Workplace cooperation for.

-What possible resources you have to help them succeed?
+What possible resources do you have to help them succeed?

-Telling them how do the thing is not enough.
-You also need to think about what resources are available which they can use for successful completion of the project/task at hand.
+Telling them how to do the thing is not enough.
+You also need to think about what resources are available that they can use to complete the project/task at hand successfully.

-Resources include funding, materials, support activities and even the open door communication from you.
+Resources include funding, materials, support activities, and even open-door communication from you.
 Always be ready to help them if they need any assistance during their task completion.
-Remember everything matters.
-The way you will treat them will go a long way for any future projects you may want their Workplace cooperation for.
+Remember, everything matters.
+How you treat them will go a long way for any future projects you may want their Workplace cooperation for.

-You need to structure the above questions in a proper framework so that you can use them for even future projects.
+You need to structure the above questions in a proper framework to use them for future projects.
 Use the following guidelines.

-- Write down everything in a single paper or sheet.
+- Write down everything on a single piece of paper or sheet.
 The answers to the above five questions should be in one place to help you make a proper framework.

-- Their Workplace cooperation will depend on the clarity of your vision.
-So, if you’ve scribbled and are not sure about the clarity of the whole document, read the whole thing and find out what you can’t comprehend and make amends.
+- Workplace cooperation will depend on the clarity of your vision.
+So, if you’ve scribbled and are not sure about the clarity of the whole document, read the whole thing, find out what you can’t comprehend, and make amends.